 Photos by Garrick Ramirez & Courtesy of Chaminade Resort + Spa

 Sunsets in Santa Cruz are an event.
-Traffic slows, beach volleyball games pause, and crowds gather at the shore to mark the day’s end with a fiery display.
+There’s a collective pause and everyone gets into position to mark the day’s end with a fiery display.
 Yet, because not all of Santa Cruz faces west toward the setting sun, you’ll want to plan accordingly for the best views.
 Below, are eight favorite spots to catch a spectacular sunset!

 West Cliff Drive is a perfect example of why the California coastline is so special.
 The dazzling waterfront promenade extends three miles from the Santa Cruz Wharf to Natural Bridges State Beach-another spot on this list-lending front-row views of the glorious Monterey Bay.
 Come sunset, West Cliff’s ice-plant-blanketed bluffs, sandy coves, and craggy marine terraces fill with camera-wielding crowds eager to witness the setting sun bathe the coast in golden light.

 Migrating monarch butterflies, colorful tide pool creatures, and a prominent remnant of the beach’s namesake “bridge” are but a few natural wonders found at this beach and seaside parkland.
 Spectacular sunsets are another.
 A not-so-closely-guarded secret is a 20-minute, waterfront parking lot that doubles as a vista point with amazing sunset views.
 Do like the locals: grab a seat atop the roof of your car, wrap yourself in a warm blanket, and watch the sky turn vivid shades of orange and purple over the iconic, pelican-topped arch.